mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 **Question**: Hojo-san?
 If Shen Hsiu’s poem speaks to one aspect of our life reality, and Hui Neng’s poem speaks to another aspect, is real reality beyond both of them?

-**Katagiri**: Yes.
+**Katagiri Roshi:** Yes.
 And they work together.

 #### 1:02:46

 **Question**: Hojo-san?
 When you get to the place where you’re not supported by anything – then you really are supported by all things.
 Is that right?

-**Katagiri**: Supported.
+**Katagiri Roshi:** Supported.
 Well, what do you mean?
 One is, you said, everything is supported.
 On the other hand, everything is not supported?
 That’s what you mean?

 Actually, no *supported*.
 Nothing to support.